kiba/Writings/atg/chp2_aftermath.md

 The doctor shrugged.

 At least the worksheet weren't the feel good bullshit mandated by bureaucrats, or god forbidden, [i]congress[/i].
-There was a reason all these years that he tried to stay retired until some evil snakehead invaded Cheyenne mountain.
+There was a reason why he retired and tried to stay retired.
+Of course, an evil snakehead decided to invade Cheyenne mountain.

 "Doctor, just print the god damn worksheet the next time," O'Neill said.